Navigation Acts: Navigation Act 1663

 The Navigation Act 1663 (15 Cha.
 2. c.
 7), long-titled An Act for the Encouragement of Trade, also termed the Encouragement of Trade Act 1663 or the Staple Act, was passed on 27 July.
 This strengthening of the navigation system now required all European goods, bound for America and other colonies, had to be trans-shipped through England first.
 In England, the goods would be unloaded, inspected, approved, duties paid, and finally, reloaded for the destination.
 This trade had to be carried in English vessels ("bottoms") or those of its colonies.
 Furthermore, imports of the 'enumerated' commodities (such as tobacco and cotton) had to be landed and taxes paid before continuing to other countries.
 "England", as used here, includes Wales and Berwick-upon-Tweed, though those places were little involved in colonial trade.
 The mercantile purpose of the act was to make England the staple for all European products bound for the colonies, and to prevent the colonies from establishing an independent import trade.
 This mandated change increased shipping times and costs, which in turn, increased the prices paid by the colonists.
 Due to these increases, some exemptions were allowed; these included salt intended for the New England and Newfoundland fisheries, wine from Madeira and the Azores, and provisions, servants and horses from Scotland and Ireland.

-The most important new legislation embedded in this Act, as seen from the perspective of the interests behind the East India Company, was the repeal of legislation which prohibited export of coin and bullion from England overseas.
+The most important new legislation embedded in the act, as seen from the perspective of the interests behind the East India Company, was the repeal of legislation which prohibited export of coin and bullion from England overseas.
 This export was the real issue behind the act, as silver was the main export article by the East India Company into India, exchanging the silver into cheap Indian gold.
 This change had major implications for the East India Company, for England and for India.
 The majority of silver in England was exported to India, creating enormous profits for the individual participants, but depriving the Crown of England of necessary silver and taxation.
 Much of the silver exported was procured by English piracy directed against Spanish and Portuguese merchant ships bringing silver from their colonies in the Americas to Europe.
 It was later revealed that the act passed Parliament due to enormous bribes paid by the East Indian Company to various influential members of Parliament.